Prepare For Your Arrival

 How to Get Here

 These Parking Garages are merely suggestions for your convenience and EHS does not assume responsibility for any vehicle or contents left inside the vehicle that is parked in any NYC parking establishment.
 Further, EHS does not assume responsibility for any damages or parking tickets given to vehicles that are parked, abandoned, immobilized by booting, or towed on NYC Streets.

 Once you move-in your belongings into your new room please breakdown and discard boxes inside the trash areas located in the “B Stairwell” behind the elevators on every floor.
 Garbage bags should be discarded in the trash chute located in “Stairwell A”.
 We highly appreciate you return the moving carts back to the Student Life Office for other residents to use.

-While in your room, please check that your TV, internet, phone line, AC, etc. are working and note any issues you might see on the Room Condition Report.
+While in your room, please check that the WIFI, TV and Air Conditioning, etc. are working and note any issues you might have.
 While we do not foresee any problems with your room, we might have missed something, and it is important for you to report it upon your move in.